GSA-TTS/tts.gsa.gov/pages/jointts/positions/Cloud-gov-Account-Manager.md

       - Collaborate with team members to coordinate messaging strategy across multiple customer communication channels, including website presence, newsletters, press releases, and direct customer calls and emails so that product and program messaging is friendly, informative, and aligned with program cadence and customer needs.
       - Build trust with customers and team members by exhibiting responsiveness, attention to detail, and follow-through.
       - Prepare for and be comfortable communicating about our services and offerings to internal and external audiences, representing Cloud.gov in a variety of environments.
-  - title: Work effectively in the context of the federal government to educate current and prospective customers about changing regulatory requirements and advocate for their needs to achieve mission delivery: items
+  - title: Work effectively in the context of the federal government to educate current and prospective customers about changing regulatory requirements and advocate for their needs to achieve mission delivery
+    items:
       - Develop and maintain knowledge of cloud infrastructure, Infrastructure-as-a-Service or Platform-as-a-Service concepts and how they are leveraged in government.
       - Develop an understanding of how cloud services support agency missions, and where the friction points are in delivering digital services in a government context.
 This may include topics such as Section508 accessibility requirements, executive orders and memos including M-23-22, M-21-31, and the changing landscape of cybersecurity and compliance policies.
       - Understand and be able to speak to risk management frameworks and Authorization to Operate (ATO) and Authority to Use (ATU) concepts.